daniele47/MIRROR-dotfiles-rust/README.md

 3. Make sure tests `always cleanup resources` even on panic
 4. Make sure there are `no weird debug print` ever left in code, except if meant as part of the cli
 5. Add `more comments` to complex functions, just to give general ideas on what is going on

-## ideas

-- logs for every operation?
-    - I could have them shoved into .logs dir, and one file x command run with timestamp so can be easily ordered
-    - Or they might just be for dangerous operations, aka probably only for all fs operations
-    - I could even log crashes potentially?
-- in build directory, add a readme file to document entirely all the steps to release a new version

 ## todo